quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Clearer end to a loss epoch

-QUIC may reduce cwnd several times on successive losses whereas TCP will keep cwnd constant until (longer) recovery exit or an RTO occurs, because QUIC uses packet numbers to determine when a loss epoch has ended and TCP uses packet sequence numbers.
+QUIC may reduce cwnd several times on successive losses whereas TCP will keep cwnd constant until forward progress is made or an RTO occurs.
+This difference is because QUIC uses packet numbers to determine when a loss epoch has ended and TCP uses packet sequence numbers.

 ### No Reneging